Draft Revised Curriculum Framework Available

 Short, searchable AP Daily videos can be assigned alongside topic questions to help you cover all course content, skills, and task models, and check student understanding.
 Unlock progress checks so students can demonstrate their knowledge and skills unit by unit and use My Reports to highlight progress and additional areas for support.

 AP Physics 1 is an algebra-based, introductory college-level physics course.
-Students cultivate their understanding of Physics through inquiry-based investigations as they explore topics such as Newtonian mechanics (including rotational motion); work, energy, and power; mechanical waves and sound; and introductory, simple circuits.
+Students cultivate their understanding of physics through classroom study, in-class activity, and hands-on, inquiry-based laboratory work as they explore concepts like systems, fields, force interactions, change, conservation, and waves.

 Laboratory Requirement and Lab Notebooks

 Laboratory experience must be part of the education of AP Physics students and should be included in all AP Physics courses.
 Colleges may require students to present their laboratory materials from AP science courses before granting college credit for laboratory, so students are encouraged to retain their laboratory notebooks, reports, and other materials.

 This resource provides a succinct description of the course and exam.
 It was updated in the fall of 2021 to reflect the reduced scope of the course.

 Excerpted from the AP Physics 1 Course and Exam Description, the Course at a Glance document outlines the topics and science practices covered in the AP Physics 1 course, along with suggestions for sequencing.
 The Course at a Glance was updated in the fall of 2021 to reflect the reduced scope of the course.